 Brand manager.
 Customer experience designer.
 Search engine optimisation expert.
 Content marketing specialist.
 Social media director.
 Public relations executive.
 Sales manager.
-These are just some of the marketing roles you could land with a qualification in this dynamic and evolving field.
+These are just some of the marketing roles you would be qualified for with a Bachelor of Marketing (Psychology) degree from Deakin.

 Careers in marketing cover a range of roles and specialisations that share a clear focus: providing value to consumers.
 And in fractured digital environments where there’s more choice for consumers than ever before, marketing is often the difference between bottom-of-the-pack mediocrity and stand-out success.

-‘Employing people who can manage the entire customer journey – from the first time they Google a product to the in-store environment, purchasing process and beyond – has become a huge part of what businesses need to do in such a competitive and fractured environment,’ says Dr Virginia Weber, a lecturer in the Department of Marketing at Deakin Business School.
+‘Employing people who can manage the entire customer journey – from the first time they Google a product to the in-store environment, purchasing process and beyond – has become a huge part of what businesses need to do in such a competitive and fractured environment,’ says Dr Jay Zenkić a lecturer in the Department of Marketing at Deakin Business School.

 If you’re interested in a career in marketing, here’s an overview of where you could end up working – and how to figure out if it’s a good fit.